ethereum/ethereum-org-website/src/content/history/index.md

 #### Summary {#altair-summary}

 The Altair upgrade was the first scheduled upgrade for the [Beacon Chain](/eth2/beacon-chain).
-It added support for "sync committees" – enabling light clients, and bringing validator inactivity and slashing penalties up to their full values.
+It added support for "sync committees"—enabling light clients, and bringing validator inactivity and slashing penalties up to their full values.

 - [Read the Altair upgrade specification](https://github.com/ethereum/eth2.0-specs/tree/dev/specs/altair)